hoangduytran/blender-manual/manual/getting_started/configuration/hardware.rst

    The performance of the passthrough render varies with the quality of the connection between the headset and the computer.
-   For better results, connecting the headset directly through USB to the PC, or at least connecting the computer to the local network over ethernet, is recommended.
+   For better results, connecting the headset directly through USB to the PC, or at least connecting the computer to the local network over Ethernet, is recommended.

 SteamVR